China’s Tea on the Tip of the Tongue: National Intangible Cultural Heritage, Scented Tea Production Skills, Zhang Yiyuan Jasmine Tea Production Skills

 2. Tea Base Processing: Process different grades of tea into piles for refined production, requiring the tea base moisture content to reach 8%, with an appearance that is clean, uniform, and free of foreign objects.

-3. Processing: The jasmine flowers required for Zhang Yiyuan jasmine tea use the summer flowers produced between the Summer Solstice and the End of Heat for processing and production.
+3. Flower Processing: The jasmine flowers required for Zhang Yiyuan jasmine tea use the summer flowers produced between the Summer Solstice and the End of Heat for processing and production.

 The flower processing mainly includes two technical processes: feeding flowers and screening flowers.